-(TW: Rape and murder) James Baldwin said “To be a Negro in this country and to be relatively conscious is to be in a rage almost all the time.”
-Imagine how much more amplified this is when you add in the intersectionality of gender, sexual orientation, social class etc. To be a black womxn in… Continue reading Of Rage and Womxnhood
+(TW: Rape and murder) James Baldwin said, “To be a Negro in this country and to be relatively conscious is to be in a rage almost all the time.”
+Imagine how much more amplified this is when you add in the intersectionality of gender, sexual orientation, social class, etc. To be a black woman in… Continue reading Of Rage and Womanhood

 The last few months have been more tumultuous than I anticipated but in the best of ways with back to back weeks full of mild to major upheaval in my career and home life resulting in the blog unfortunately being relegated to the back burner.
 Job Interviews!
 Losing my phone thanks to wily pickpockets!
 House… Continue reading Missing in Action

 Growing up, everything seemed so much simpler.
 The formula for success seemed straightforward.
 Go to school, get the grades, get a good job and voila your life is set.
 But the reality is not so simple